 Good relationships with our neighbours is something that we all aspire to, whether we are property owners or tenants – but sadly, not all neighbours become good friends.
 Some can be less-than-friendly in their actions which could impact on you and/or your tenants.

 One example of such potentially problematic behaviour is the dumping of rubbish.
-Dumped rubbish is undesirable for what we would hope are obvious reasons.
-Chief among those is that it’s an eyesore that can attract vermin and become a safety issue for those living nearby and passing – particularly families with children who may play outside.
+Dumped rubbish is undesirable for obvious reasons.
+Chief among those is that it’s an eyesore and that it can attract vermin and become a safety issue for those living nearby and passing – particularly families with children who may play outside.
 So, if you become aware of rubbish that has been dumped by someone living near your property, or your tenant contacts you with concerns to seek your advice, what are the best courses of action?

 Whether it is you or your tenant who communicates with the neighbour about the issue, first raise concern about the effects the dumped rubbish is having and how the neighbour could help to resolve the problem.
 In some cases, this alone might be a sufficient step to make the neighbours realise the errors of their ways.
 If not, it might be time to consider the legal angle.

 Dumped rubbish is a legal and safety issue, not just a moral one